safanamunir/Safana-Munir-CV/README.md

 # Safana-Munir-CV
+You will find my CV within this repo.

 # Introduction
 I have been retraining myself within web development for the past 6 months.
 I enjoy finding solutions, learning new things and have a talent for being able to streamline processes.